USA-RedDragon/talos-configs/README.md

 # Talos Configs

 This is a repository containing my personal [Talos](https://www.talos.dev/) configs.
 I name my nodes after the Greek alphabet, so the files follow this naming convention.
+The nodes are AMD-based systems, except for `gamma` which is an AMD CPU but an Nvidia GPU.
+These nodes have my [home cluster Flux repository](https://github.com/USA-RedDragon/home-cluster-flux) running on them.

 ## Usage